acados/acados/docs/python_interface/index.md

     The example has to be run from the folder in which it is located.

 5. Optional: Can be done automatically through the interface:
-    In order to be able to successfully render C code templates, you need to download the `t_renderer` binaries for your platform from <https://github.com/acados/tera_renderer/releases/> and place them in `<acados_root>/bin` (please strip the version and platform from the binaries (e.g.`t_renderer-v0.0.34 -> t_renderer`).
+    In order to be able to successfully render C code templates, you need to download the `t_renderer` binaries for your platform from <https://github.com/acados/tera_renderer/releases/> and place them in `<acados_root>/bin`
+    Please strip the version and platform from the binaries (e.g.`t_renderer-v0.0.34 -> t_renderer`).
     Notice that you might need to make `t_renderer` executable.
     Run `export ACADOS_SOURCE_DIR=<acados_root>` such that the location of acados will be known to the Python package at run time.